Naproxen Sodium (naproxen)

 Naproxen sodium can be the only ingredient in oral pain relievers and fever reducers.
-It is also available in medicines that treat multiple symptoms of the common cold or symptoms associated with menstruation.
+It is also available in prescription medicines and in medicines that treat multiple symptoms of the common cold or symptoms associated with menstruation.

 - You are currently using another medicine containing an NSAID (e.g., aspirin, magnesium salicylate, naproxen, ibuprofen, or ketoprofen).